Standaa/cryptolith/README.md

 Stone tokens are not NFTs as several users can possess a share in a given stone.
 This mechanism enforces accessibility and shared ownership in stones, while increasing the probability of a stone being actually built.

-The way each Cryptolith work is halfway between an ICO and a SPAC.
+The way each Cryptolith work is halfway between an Initial Coin Offering (ICO) and a Special Purpose Acquisition Company (SPAC).

 ### Technology